robindhillon1/chocolate_rating/CODE_OF_CONDUCT.md

 -  Supportive, encouraging and open-minded attitude towards diverging opinions
 -  Amicable and respectful communication in all mediums

-Examples of unacceptable behavior includes and not limited to: -Usage of threatening or harassingc ommunication -Intimidation or resorting to physical violence -Cheating or conducting plagiarism of any form -Releasing sensitive and private information of other individuals (bank information, home address, etc.) -Usage of sexual, violent, or other inappropriate content in all forms of communications both in personal and virtual settings -Violating UBC's Student Code of Conduct
+Examples of unacceptable behavior includes and not limited to:
+-  Usage of threatening or harassing communication
+-  Intimidation or resorting to physical violence
+-  Cheating or conducting plagiarism of any form
+-  Releasing sensitive and private information of other individuals (bank information, home address, etc.)
+-  Usage of sexual, violent, or other inappropriate content in all forms of communications both in personal and virtual settings
+-  Violating UBC's Student Code of Conduct

 ### Dealing with Unacceptable Behavior